DevDs1989/Bee-or-Not-Bee/README.md

 Image classification project using scikit learn and opencv to differentiate between bees and beewolfs

 ### Background
 Beewolfs are a type of wasp that preys on bees.
-They are often mistaken for bees, but they are not.
-Bees are vital for the ecosystem as they play a large role in pollination.
+Due to similarities in appearance they are mistaken for bees which can be harmful for the environment.
+Bees are vital for the ecosystem as they play a significant role in pollination.
 This project uses a machine learning model to differentiate between the two.

 ## Linux
 ```